jdwije/crimson/README.md

 # Crimson

-*An embeddable R6RS Scheme interpreter for Ruby*
+*An embeddable R6RS Scheme implementation for Ruby*

 ## Installation